-d) Screening, assessment, and intervention/treatment

-planning;

-e) Positive behavioral support;

-f) Functional behavioral assessment and behavioral

-support plan functions and processes;

-g) Behavioral crisis intervention system (Safety Care,

-Crisis Prevention Institute (CPI), the Mandt system);

-h) Dual diagnosis (I/DD and mental health);

-i) A familiarity with psychotropic medications,

-classifications and side effects;

-j) Trauma informed care;

-k) De-escalation techniques; and

-l) Cultural and diversity awareness and sensitivity.

-4) All staff must show competency in the following areas:

-a) Following the guidelines of the Standards and their

-own organization;

-b) Showing empathy, concern and caring for all

-participants receiving services;

-c) Being able to direct and facilitate an effective

-interaction and avoid power struggles;

-d) Working with supervisors and other team members to

-make decisions and provide services;

-e) Offering choices versus directives;

-f) Interacting with individuals with intellectual and

-developmental disabilities and communication

-deficits;

-g) Ability to interact with people who are escalated,

-emotional, anxious, and angry;

-h) Knowledge of how and when to utilize problem

-solving, alternative choices, and prescribing steps

-moving forward; and

-i) Knowledge of how to recognize and act upon a life or

-death situation.

-GENERAL SERVICE Service Supervisors must have all of the following

-SUPERVISOR qualifications:

-QUALIFICTIONS 1) A master's degree, at minimum, in psychology, social

-work, or related field;

-work, or related field,
+- b) Home Community-Based Services Final Rule for Community Integration; - c) Familiarity with DOH-DDD and mental health service array and other community resources and services to provide guidance and referrals to callers; - d) Risk Assessment including suicide, homicide, and any other risk of harm to self or others; - e) Screening, assessment, and intervention/treatment planning; - f) Positive behavioral support; - g) Functional behavioral assessment and behavioral support plan functions and processes; - h) Behavioral crisis intervention system (Safety Care, Crisis Prevention Institute (CPI), the Mandt system); - i) Dual diagnosis (I/DD and mental health); - j) A familiarity with psychotropic medications, classifications and side effects; - k) Trauma informed care; - 1) De-escalation techniques; and - m) Cultural and diversity awareness and sensitivity. - 4) All staff must show competency in the following areas: - a) Following the guidelines of the Standards and their own organization; - b) Showing empathy, concern and caring for all participants receiving services; - c) Being able to direct and facilitate an effective interaction and avoid power struggles; - d) Working with supervisors and other team members to make decisions and provide services; - e) Offering choices versus directives; - f) Interacting with individuals with intellectual and developmental disabilities and communication deficits; - g) Ability to interact with people who are escalated, emotional, anxious, and angry; - h) Knowledge of how and when to utilize problem solving, alternative choices, and prescribing steps moving forward; and i) Knowledge of how to recognize and act upon a life or death situation.